 See id. at 119 ("In this case, a private engineering firm lawfully contracted with a governmental unit to design and construct a roadway, and a third party sued the firm for negligence in carrying out its responsibilities."), 122 ("In this case ... a private company that performed allegedly negligent acts in carrying out a contract with a governmental unit seeks to invoke the same immunity that the government itself enjoys."), 122-23 (summarizing the issue presented as "whether, as a matter of common law, the boundaries of sovereign immunity encompass private governmental contractors exercising their independent discretion in performing governmental functions"), 123 (referring to issue presented in terms of "holding a private party liable for its own improvident actions in performing a government contract"), 125-26 ("In this case, the Olivareses do not complain of harm caused by Brown & Gay's implementing the Authority's specifications or following any specific government directions or orders....

-Further, the Olivareses do not complain about the decision to build the Tollway or the mere fact of its existence, but that Brown & Gay was independently negligent in designing the signs and traffic layouts for the Tollway.
+Gay was independently negligent in designing the signs and traffic layouts for the Tollway.
 Brown & Gay's decisions in designing the Tollway's safeguards are its own."), 126 ("[T]he Olivareses do not assert that Brown & Gay is liable for the Authority's actions; they assert that Brown & Gay is liable for its own actions."), 126 ("The evidence shows that Brown & Gay was an independent contractor with discretion to design the Tollway's signage and road layouts.").

-10 [7] As reflected in the doctrine's name, sovereign immunity is considered to be "inherent in the nature of sovereignty,"69 which in the State of Texas is vested in its People.70 The state government is said to embody the People's sovereignty because it exists and functions legitimately by virtue of powers delegated through and under their

-Constitution and laws.
-71 Accordingly, the State of Texas and its government's departments and agencies, such as the TLC, inherently possess sovereign immunity in the first instance, 72 subject to waiver by the sovereign People through their Constitution or acts of their Legislature.
-73
+^[7]As reflected in the doctrine's name, sovereign immunity is considered to 783 be "inherent in the nature of sovereignty,"69 which in the State of Texas is vested in its People.70 The state government is said to embody the People's sovereignty because it exists and functions legitimately by virtue of powers delegated through and under their Constitution and laws.71 Accordingly, the State of Texas and its government's departments and agencies, such as the TLC, inherently possess sovereign immunity in the first instance,72 subject to waiver by the sovereign People through their Constitution or acts of their Legislature.73